Tarot of the old path-queen of rods

 - a tendency to brood, thereby, making wrong decisions that promote acting in great violence.

-- May be quick to take offense, harboring revenge without good cause
+- May be quick to take offense, harboring revenge without worthy cause.

 helping people become more magic and less tragic since 2010